VivianDQ/SGD-TS/README.md

 ## Simulation

-To get the results of simulation in the paper, run the following command inside the ``code`` folder:
+To get the results of simulation in the paper, run the following command:

 ```
 python3 run_simulation.py -k 100 -d 6 -t 1000